kel196/kel196.github.io/index.md

 ![Dr Kelvin Wong](https://kelvinwong.co.uk/icon.png)

 **Dr Kelvin Wong** is a Senior Product Manager at [Risk Management Solutions (RMS)](https://www.rms.com/).
 He holds an Engineering Doctorate degree in 3D Geographic Information Science from [University College London](https://www.ucl.ac.uk/) in the United Kingdom, where he also completed his MSc in Geographic Information Science and MRes in Virtual Environments, Imaging and Visualisations.
 He completed his BSc in Geography at the [University of Southampton](https://www.southampton.ac.uk/).
-He is a [Chartered Geographer](https://www.rgs.org/professionals/chartered-geographer/) and fellow of [The Royal Geographical Society](https://www.rgs.org/).
+He is a [Chartered Geographer](https://www.rgs.org/professionals/chartered-geographer/) and Fellow of [The Royal Geographical Society](https://www.rgs.org/).

 At RMS, he works alongside a unique mix of climatologists, designers, seismologists, and mathematicians to design the best user experience for market-leading catastrophe modelling applications.
 Using science as a practical tool for solving real-life problems, his research to date applies to a wide range of domains, from autonomous vehicles to human behaviour understanding to transport planning.
 Find out more about Kelvin's research and publications [here](#publications).

 You can find him on LinkedIn [here](https://www.linkedin.com/in/wongkelvin), and on Twitter [here](https://twitter.com/kel_196).

-An abridged version of his CV is available [here](https://kel196.github.io/CV/Kelvin%20Wong%20CV%20-%20October%202020.pdf).
+An abridged version of his CV is available [here](https://kelvinwong.co.uk/CV/Kelvin%20Wong%20CV%20-%20Two-page%20-%20Oct%202020.pdf).

 If you would like to discuss a research collaboration with Kelvin, or would like him to come and give a talk, please contact [Kelvin.Wong@rms.com](mailto:Kelvin.Wong@rms.com).